kevinyasuo/Gold-Fish-ComputerVision/README.md

-# PYNQ - Computer Vision
+# GOLD FISH - Computer Vision

 All PYNQ releases ship with the popular [OpenCV](https://opencv.org/) library pre-installed.
 The PYNQ computer vision overlays enable accelerating OpenCV components in Programmable Logic (PL).
 These overlays expose a subset Xilinx' [xfOpenCV](https://github.com/Xilinx/xfopencv) library (a part of Xilinx' [reVISION solution](https://www.xilinx.com/products/design-tools/embedded-vision-zone.html)) at the Python level, combined with the support for HDMI input/output (Pynq-Z1 and Pynq-Z2 only).
 Webcam, stream or file based input/output remains available through the pre-installed SW OpenCV (on all Pynq boards).